onedesign/autopop/README.md

   excludeIds: [5, 13]
 }) %}

-{# If you have an Entries field that may not have all of it's entries set, you can also easily "fill" all of the slots in that field #}
+{# If you have an Entries field that may not have all of it's entries set, you can also easily "fill" all of the slots in that field.
+NOTE: You can't currently pass entries populated using autopop.fillField() through another autopop.entries(), because autopop.fillField() returns an Element Query with specific entry ids.
+Either make autopop.fillField() the last thing you pass entries through, or use in place of autopop.entries() #}
 {% set filledEntries = craft.autopop.fillField({
   entries: populatedEntries,
-  field: entry.featuredEntries
+  field: entry.featuredEntries,
+  excludeIds: []
 }) %}
 ```